Princess Ningguo Zhu Changning — An Honorable Princess in A Difficult Situation

 After she grew up, she married a decent, handsome, and talented noble named Mei Yin (1360 — 1405).
 They truly loved each other and had two sons.

-Mei Yin was highly appreciated by Hongwu Emperor, who promoted him several times and trusted him with more power.
+Mei Yin was highly appreciated by the Hongwu Emperor, who promoted him several times and trusted him with more power.

 Gold Hairpin (Zan) of Ming Dynasty Decorated with Gems — Nanjing Museum (Photo by Dongmaiying)

-Incident of Jingnan and the Shifted Throne
+The Incident of Jingnan and the Shifted Throne

 Zhu Yunwen (1377 — ?), respected as Jianwen Emperor or Emperor Huizong of Ming, was the grandson of the Hongwu Emperor, the nephew of Princess Ningguo.

-Hence, the most powerful king Zhu Di (1360 — 1424) initiated a rebel war, the Incident of Jingnan (1399 — 1402).
+Hence, the most potent king Zhu Di (1360 — 1424), initiated a rebel war, the Incident of Jingnan (1399 — 1402).

 Royal Nine-tasselled Crown (Jiu Liu Mian), Unearthed From Tomb of Prince Zhu Tan, the Tenth Son of Hongwu Emperor, Younger Brother of Princess Ningguo and Prince Zhu Di — Shandong Museum (Photo by Dongmaiying)

-Mei Yin was nominated as a general, who led 400,000 soldiers and garrisoned an important military site to defend against Zhu Di.
+Mei Yin was nominated as a general who led 400,000 soldiers and garrisoned an important military site to defend against Zhu Di.

-Princess Ningguo was quite upset seeing her big brother Zhu Di fighting against her nephew and husband, so she wrote many letters to persuade Zhu Di to honor their father’s will and stop the war.
+Princess Ningguo was upset seeing her big brother Zhu Di fighting against her nephew and husband, so she wrote many letters to persuade Zhu Di to honor their father’s will and stop the war.

 Doubtful Death of Princess’ Husband Mei Yin

-After four years of intense wars, Zhu Di occupied the capital city, and Jianwen Emperor burnt down the royal palace and disappeared.
+After four years of intense wars, Zhu Di occupied the capital city, and the Jianwen Emperor burnt down the royal palace and disappeared.

 Then, Zhu Di forced Princess Ningguo to write a letter in blood to ask her husband to surrender.